CodeYourFuture/curriculum/content/js2/blocks/dom/index.md

 +++
-title = '🌲 Document Object Model'
-headless = true
-time = 20
+title = '🌲 Interacting with the page' headless = true time = 20
 facilitation = false